deepskystacker/DSS/Installers/README.txt

 49. Bug fix: Opening a filelist by double-clicking was broken by the updates for number 36.

+50. Bug fix: Deadlock in DSSLive when stacking FITS files because CFITSReader::Read() didn't issue an End2() call to match the Start2() call.

 Welcome to DeepSkyStacker 5.1.3
 ===============================